Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Model Predictive Control for Loco-manipulation

 In pursuit of high-frequency online planning with lightweight computation for motion control, simplified dynamics models, or reduced-order models (ROMs) are often employed in MPC.
 For example, the Single Rigid Body Model (SRBM) can be linearized by providing explicit foot position sequence reference and be formulated in a linear convex MPC~\cite{li2021force}.
 Using SRBM,~\cite{chignoli2021humanoid} realizes dynamic aerobatic behaviors on the MIT humanoid.
 Extending to humanoid loco-manipulation,~\cite{li2023dynamic} achieves object-carrying and rough terrain locomotion by simplifying the interaction dynamics as external gravitational forces applied to robot CoM.

 On the other hand, the Linear Inverted Pendulum Model (LIPM) has been a popular choice as a linearized dynamics model for humanoid locomotion~\cite{Kajita2003} and in multi-contact~\cite{audren2014iros}.
-To further extend the capability of rough terrain walking, the Prismatic Inverted Pendulum Model (PIPM) is used to allow CoM movements on a non-flat surface~\cite{zhao2022IJRR, Warnke_CDC2020}.
 Extending LIPM to loco-manipulation tasks is achieved through teleoperation~\cite{penco2019multimode}.
-However, such model inherently lacks the ability to address contact interactions and loco-manipulation dynamics, necessitating a lower-level whole-body control for balancing and manipulation tasks.
+However, such a model inherently lacks the ability to address contact interactions and loco-manipulation dynamics, necessitating a lower-level whole-body control for balancing and manipulation tasks.